-SPAG lessons are taught daily before a Writing lesson using Classroom Secrets, the skills taught feed into the Must, Should, Challenge to support grammatical correctness in writing.
+SPAG lessons are taught twice a week in KS2 before a Writing lesson using Classroom Secrets, the skills taught feed into the Must, Should, Challenge to support grammatical correctness in writing.

 Children should have opportunity to produce an extended piece of writing every week, one from their class genre focus, one from a cross curricula session and one within an RE session.